 \subsection{Data Preparation}

-To train the multi-modal visualization alignment model, we need to first prepare a dataset containing user intentions, which is not covered by current open-sourced datasets.
-To achieve the alignment of sketches, charts, and text, we employ two strategies to construct the training data: (1) data augmentation for chart-text pairing, and (2) user labeling for chart-sketch pairing.
-Figure \ref{fig:alignment} uses an example to illustrate the two data preparation strategies.
+To train the multimodal visualization alignment model, we need to first prepare a dataset containing user intentions, which is not covered by the current open-source datasets.
+To achieve the alignment of sketches, charts, and text, we employ two strategies to construct the training data: 1) data augmentation for chart-text pairing, and 2) user labeling for chart-sketch pairing, as illustrated in Figure~\ref{fig:alignment}.

-\stab(1) \textbf{Data augmentation for chart-text pairing.} To make up for the lack of data change pattern recognition in the existing table reasoning works, we should focus on the charts that describe data change patterns.
-We first survey existing chart-text datasets, and find that different textual contents are contained for different downstream tasks.
-We select the Chart-to-Text dataset\cite{chart-text} as the original dataset because it offers textual descriptions and underlying data tables for charts.
-Since we mainly focus on the data change patterns existing in charts, we filter the trend words from the textual descriptions.
+\stab(1) \textbf{Data augmentation for chart-text pairing.} To \jn{compensate} for the lack of data change pattern recognition in existing table reasoning works, we focus on charts that describe data change patterns.
+We first survey existing chart-text datasets, and select the Chart-to-Text dataset\cite{chart-text} as the original dataset, since it offers textual descriptions and underlying data tables for charts.
+Since we focus on data change patterns \jn{present} in charts, we filter trend words from the textual descriptions.
 Initially, we manually extracted the contained trend words in five textual descriptions.
 These five descriptions with their corresponding trend words served as prompts for GPT-4 to perform an accurate trend word filtering process on the large Chart-to-Text dataset.
+For example, the description for chart 110 is \q{Share of voters casting ballots by mail has steadily risen since 1996}, with the corresponding trend word `rise'.
+The description for chart 438 is \q{In Turkey, daily Arabic internet searches for Greece peaked \jn{shortly after midnight}}, with the corresponding trend word `peak'.
 In the filtering process, we find diversity in both trend words and charts.
-For trend words, we notice that different trend words in textual descriptions may indicate the same change pattern, such as `increasing', `upward', and `rising', which typically indicate an upward trend in the data.
-We construct a dictionary of similar trend words, grouping the words describing similar patterns into the same category, and we get 23 categories ($N_T = 23$) of trend words.
+For trend words, we notice that different trend words may indicate the same change pattern, such as `increasing', `upward', and `rising', which typically indicate an upward trend in the data.
+We construct a dictionary of similar trend words \jn{by} grouping words \jn{that describe} similar patterns into the same category, \jn{resulting in} 23 categories ($N_T = 23$).
 For charts, we find that three chart types: line, bar, and area charts, are widely chosen to describe the data change patterns.
 To balance the number of three chart types contained in the final chart-text pairing dataset, we supplement each filtered chart with two other types of charts.
-In total, we create a total of 5,010 chart-text pairings.
+In total, we create 5,010 chart-text pairings.